MizaGBF/Rosetta-Public/readme.md

 It'll run forever (`while True:`), send a message to the Debug server channel saying `Hello world from the task!` and then sleep for 5 minutes before repeating.
 If it encounters an error or if it gets cancelled, the Task will stop.

-Now to have a Task runs automatically on the bot startup:
+Now to have a Task run automatically on the bot startup:
 * Check if the Cog or Component has a `startTasks` function and add it if it doesn't:

 ```python